Hungarian Turanism: The role of the Habsburgs

 (Cieger András: Kormány a mérlegen - a múlt században.)

+Habsburg conspiracy theory

+According to the Habsburg conspiracy theory, the Habsburgs promoted "Finno-Ugrianism" in order to deprive the nation of its historical past and thus break the national pride and resistance of the Hungarians.
+This speculation seems to be contradicted by the fact that compulsory education in Hungarian history was introduced in Hungary under Queen Maria Theresa with the first Ratio Educationis educational decree of 1777.

+The modern legends about the alleged repression of Turanism by the Habsburgs or the Austro-Hungarian Monarchy are sharply contradicted by the fact that the members and supporters of the Turanian Society included Hungarian prime ministers, parliamentary party leaders, the country's leading industrial magnates, representatives of the Hungarian financial elite and representatives of the relevant newspapers.
+In 1916, the Turán Society became the Hungarian Oriental Cultural Centre and was housed in the upper house of the Hungarian Parliament, with its own press department and academic sections.

+The Habsburg conspiracy theory only appeared in the mid-1970s.
+It is based on an alleged quotation attributed to Ágoston Trefort, which appeared in an article by György Hary in the Hungarian edition of the journal Valóság (Validity), issue 10, 1976, entitled "Kiegészítések egy nyelvvita történetéhez" (Additions to the history of a language dispute).
+However, the authenticity of this oft-quoted quotation has not yet been verified.

 Development of Turanism

 Ármin Vámbéry's work

 The Orientalist and Turkologist Ármin Vámbéry was a key figure in the development of Turanism.
 Since the late 1850s, proposed connections to the Finno-Ugric, Turkic and other Asiatic peoples and languages motivated him to travel to Asia and the Ottoman Empire.

 "…from this came my hope, that with the help of comparative linguistics I could find a ray of light in Central Asia, which dispels the gloom over the dark corners of Hungarian prehistory..."

 "...következett tehát ebből az a reménységem, hogy Középázsiában az összehasonlító nyelvtudomány segítségével világosságot vető sugarat lelhetek, mely eloszlatja a homályt a magyar őstörténelem sötét tájairól...." in: Vámbéry Ármin: Küzdelmeim.
 Ch.IV. p.
 62.

 Vámbéry started his second journey into Asia in July 1861 with the approval and monetary help of the Akadémia and its president, Emil Dessewffy.
 After a long and perilous journey he arrived at Pest in May 1864.
 He went to London to arrange the English language publication of his book about the travels.
 "Travels in Central Asia" and its Hungarian counterpart "Közép-ázsiai utazás" were published in 1865.
 Thanks to his travels Vámbéry became an internationally renowned writer and celebrity.
 He became acquainted with members of British upper class.
 The Ambassador of Austria in London gave him a letter of recommendation to the Emperor, who received him in an audience and rewarded Vámbéry's international success by granting him professorship in the Royal University of Pest.